How To Remove Pesticides From Leafy Vegetables

 For example:

-- Plus, leafy greens like spinach, kale, collards, and mustard greens have been consistently on the Environmental Working Group’s Dirty Dozen* list for several years.
+• Additionally, leafy greens such as spinach, kale, collards, and mustard greens have consistently appeared on the Environmental Working Group’s Dirty Dozen* list for several years.

 *The Dirty Dozen is an annual list compiled by EWG where they test various fruit and vegetables to see which contain the lowest and highest pesticide residues.